atomist/welcome/run.md

-# Atomist Software Delivery Machine
+# Running an Atomist Software Delivery Machine

 An Atomist [Software Delivery Machine][sdm] is a development process in a box.
 An SDM automates all steps in the flow from commit to